 Borrowing against a 401(k), IRA or similar tax-advantaged retirement account can seem like a cheap source of emergency funds.
 It can be, unless you lose your job.

-Remember that a 401(k) plan is tied to your employer.
-(In fact, if you've borrowed from your 401(k) and lose your job, many plans require immediate repayment.)
+Remember that a 401(k) plan is tied to your employer; in fact, if you've borrowed from your 401(k) and lose your job, your plan may require immediate repayment.
 If you can't repay within five years, the amount you borrowed gets taxed as income.
 Not only that, you get hit with a 10 percent early withdrawal penalty, which is also what happens if you tap your IRA for emergency funds.

 Surviving unemployment means paying your most important bills, like your mortgage, first, and protecting what assets you can.